-Well, digital synths sound good.
-There’s nothing wrong with them.
+Well, digital synths sound good; there’s nothing wrong with them.
 They’re just different, and it’s really hard to quantify that without using abstract words like “fat” or “warm”.
-But there’s something about it, and you have to play it for yourself to hear the difference, and see whether it speaks to you or not.
+But there’s something about it, and you have to play it for yourself to hear the difference and see whether it speaks to you or not.
 Many musicians say that the analog stuff fits better in a mix, which makes sense.
 It’s all about the subtle differences between the different oscillator voices.

 Do you think that there might still be some unexplored avenues with regards to bridging the gap between digital and analog?
 Arturia have made some pretty well-received emulations.

 I haven’t looked into enough myself.
 I don’t really care, to be honest.
-I spent some time with physical modelling 20 years ago, and I thought it might be an interesting thing, but then at some point you realize that there’s not much of a point in modelling something that already exists.
-If I wanted to play a violin or piano, then I’d play a violin or piano.
-I don’t feel the need to emulate that.
+I spent some time with physical modelling twenty years ago, and I thought it might be an interesting thing, but then at some point you realize that there’s not much of a point in modelling something that already exists.
+If I wanted to play a violin or piano, then I’d play a violin or piano; I don’t feel the need to emulate that.
 It’s understandable that there might be a need for having a portable keyboard that sounds like a piano, but it’s not interesting for me.
 I’d rather build something that has new sounds.

 How long does it take for you to make a new synth product?

 It depends.
 The Prophet 12 module was quick to make, since it was a spin-off from something that already existed.
 The keyboard version took about a year.
 We don’t tend to go way overboard on designing new things.
 The Prophet 12 does have a lot of new things in it, and the technology is different from what we’ve used before.
-6-12 months is the typical time frame it takes though.
+Six to twelve months is the typical time frame it takes though.